codename0og/codename-rvc-fork-3/README.md

 ㅤ
 <br/>
 **Features that are, at the time of writing, already added in:**
-- Validation mechanism during training. ( L1 MEL, mrSTFT, PESQ, SI-SDR )  ` In between epochs. `
+- Hold-Out type validation mechanism during training. ( L1 MEL, mrSTFT, PESQ, SI-SDR )  ` In between epochs. `

 - BF16-AMP, TF32, FP32 Training modes available.  ` BF16 & TF32 require Ampere or newer GPUs. `
 > NOTE: BF16 is used by default.
 If unsupported hardware detected, switched back to FP32.
 Inference is only in FP32.